 The Coromandel Peninsula’s motto, “Good for the soul,” suits it well.
 Located southeast of Auckland on New Zealand’s North Island, this peninsula is full of wilderness hideaways, secluded beaches, scenic drives and hikes, and a relaxed, summery vibe where visitors are encouraged to take their time and explore wherever their heart takes them.

-The Coromandel Peninsula is a great respite for folks who may feel overwhelmed by all the activities around New Zealand, and want a few “down” days for rejuvenation.
-We’ve found the Coromandel Peninsula to be especially conducive to families wanting relaxed bonding time.
+The Coromandel Peninsula is an excellent respite for folks who may feel overwhelmed by all the activities around New Zealand and want a few “down” days for rejuvenation.
+The Coromandel Coast is especially conducive to families wanting relaxed bonding time.

-There are so many little hideaways and secret places to lose yourself in the Coromandel Peninsula, you could easily spend weeks here.
-However, for most international travelers, we think 4-6 nights is ideal.
+There are so many little hideaways and secret places to lose yourself in the Coromandel Peninsula; you could easily spend weeks here.
+However, we think 4-6 nights is ideal for most international travelers.

 Whether you love golden beaches or towering trees, there is plenty to enjoy here.
-Consider your accommodations to be a “home base” and use each day to go driving to a different area of the peninsula.
+Consider your accommodations a “home base” and use each day to drive to a different area of the peninsula.

 Favorite Beaches on the Coromandel Peninsula:

 - Hot Water Beach — East Coast.
 For two hours on either side of low tide, you can rent a shovel and dig into the sand to create your own geothermally-heated hot pool.